Coronavirus: Guidance for businesses

 Applications for event guarantee are no longer accepted.

 More information on the website of State Treasury

 Contact your bank or finance provider

 If your business is temporarily in financial difficulty, you should take early action by first contacting your bank or other business finance provider.

-The banks have already announced they are ready to consider loan repayment holidays and payment rescheduling due to the exceptional situation caused by the coronavirus epidemic.
-The Government is also taking action to improve the ability of banks to provide business financing.
+The banks announced they were ready to consider loan repayment holidays and payment rescheduling due to the exceptional situation caused by the coronavirus epidemic.
+The Government took also action to improve the ability of banks to provide business financing.